haesookim/TIL/_posts/2019-01-07-javascript-notes.markdown

 {% highlight javascript %}
-// This is to declare the function

-const identifier = function (arg1, arg2){
+// This is to declare the function const identifier = function (arg1, arg2){
     return;
 }

-// This is to call the function
+// This is to call the function identifier(parameter1, parameter2);

-identifier(parameter1, parameter2);

 {% endhighlight %}

+* Arrow function syntax
+    * Essentially the same as a function expression but uses the fat arrow syntax ()=> instead of using the keyword 'function'

+{% highlight javascript %}
+const identifier = (arg1, arg2) => {
+    return;
+}
+{% endhighlight %}

+* Conscise Arrow functions
+    * Basically used for simplifying javascript code
+    * If you have one argument/parameter, then you don't need parentheses
+        * if you have zero or 2 <=, then you need parentheses
+    * Single-line code blocks do not require curly braces
+    * Implicit return
+        * Single-line code implies the result of the expression will be the return value
+        * this means that the return statement can be omitted